 If Anyone Builds It, Everyone Dies: Why Superhuman AI Would Kill Us All

 AI can solve many of humanity’s problems.
-But it seems inevitable that this independent superintelligence will have different goals and the first ones will be how grow it’s own intelligence, acquire more resources, and to escape whatever limitations humans place on it.
+But it seems inevitable that this independent superintelligence will have different goals and the first ones will be how to grow it’s own intelligence, acquire more resources, and to escape whatever limitations humans place on it.
 Then what?
 If humans are perceived as a threat, we all die.
 If humans are perceived as irrelevant, we probably still all die because it will use up Earth’s resources without concern for our survival.
 We would be like a colony of ants on a construction site - not a threat - but likely to be paved over instead of worked around.
 Is there a way to maintain control and avoid human extinction?
 Or in the race to use AI and not fall behind our human enemies and rivals (for example: China) is the creation of a digital monster inevitable?

 Book reviews on Amazon include comments like: